 This template does a telescope preset and is followed by interactive centring of the object behind the coronagraphic mask.
 It is very similar to the NACO_img_acq_MoveToPixel template; however, it must be followed by a coronagraphic template.
 A drawing of the selected mask is displayed on the RTD and is superimposed on the image of the field.
 The centring of the target is then done interactively.

 Acquisition must be done with the L27 objective for LW filters and can be done with either the S13 or S27 objectives for SW filters.
-For precise centring with the 4QPM mask, we recommend that users use the S13 objective.
+However, for precise centring with the 4QPM mask, we recommend that users use the S13 objective even if LW observations are planned.
 Note that when 4QPM masks are used, the mask itself is not taken out of the optical path (as was the case in the past) to avoid repositioning problems.